P.A. Schulze Curator of Botany, MBG

 • Systematics and Ecology of Neotropical Araceae

 • Floristics of Araceae for Neotropical Areas

 • Phenological Variations of Neotropical Floras

-Web Pages: MBG, International Aroid Society, Frontiers of Discovery
+Web Page: International Aroid Society, MBG, Frontiers of Discovery